NordicESMhub/OsloCTM3/README.md

 > export CTM_USR_INPUT=/projects/researchers/researchers01/sfalk/input/ctm_input/
 ~~~

+### 2. SAGA
-SAGA: Make sure you are member of the group "nn9188k" and have access to
+Make sure you are member of the group "nn9188k" and have access to
 ~~~
 ls $CICERO
 ~~~